NullDesk/nullmailer/README.md

 ### <a name="attachments"></a>Attachments

-Attachments can added to a `MailMessage` as either a collection of file names, or using Dictionary of file names and Streams.
-When using file names, please use the full file path of the attachment.
+Attachments can added to a `MailMessage` as either a collection of file paths, or a Dictionary of file names and Streams.

 ## <a name="advanced"></a>Advanced Topics